mike-pfeiffer/witty-af/README.md

 ## collect_underpants.py

 The primary function in collect_underpants.py is collect_underpants().
 The function takes one argument: a valid URL.
 All supporting functions are called as a result of running collect_underpants().
 If used in other applications, this would be the function to import.
 A simple argparse has been written in __main__ and a shebang for Python3 is included in the file.

+### Basic Usage

 You can collect underpants by executing collect_underpants.py and supplying a URL.

 ```shell
 (env) $ ./collect_underpants.py https://realpython.github.io/fake-jobs/